Multi-Sensor Coordinate Alignment: Production-Grade SE(3) Frame Unification

 residuals = np.linalg.norm(lidar_valid - depth_valid, axis=1)

-mean_error = np.mean(residuals)
+mean_error = float(np.mean(residuals))

 if mean_error > reprojection_threshold:

-# Trigger drift compensation or alert telemetry
+# Route to drift compensation / emit telemetry alert

 pass